-3. SIGNIFICANT TRANSACTIONS WITH RELATED PARTIES
+SIGNIFICANT TRANSACTIONS WITH RELATED PARTIES 3.

-On August 31, 2009, officers-directors and their families had acquired 12% of the common capital stock issued, and have made no interest, demand loans of \$15,355 and have made contributions to capital of \$46,200 to the Company in the form of expenses paid for the Company.
+On August 31, 2010, officers-directors and their families had acquired 12% of the common capital stock issued, have made advances of \$17,049 and have made contributions to capital in the form on noncash expenses in the amount of \$50,400.